 Apply to the Centralized Waiting List

-98 housing authorities in Mass. have agreed to share a single waiting list, called the “Centralized Waiting List”.
-If you get a voucher from the Centralized Waiting List, you can use it anywhere in Mass.
-There are two ways you can apply to the Centralized Waiting List: using a paper application; or online.
+Over 100 housing authorities in Mass. have agreed to share a single waiting list, called the “Centralized Waiting List”.
+If your family member gets a voucher from the Centralized Waiting List, they can use it anywhere in Mass.
+There are two ways to apply to the Centralized Waiting List: using a paper application; or online.
 Click here for step-by-step instructions on how to apply to the Centralized Waiting List.

 Apply to an organization that has vouchers, but does not participate in the Centralized Waiting List

 Many housing authorities and non-profit organizations have vouchers, but don’t participate in the Centralized Waiting List.
 You will need to contact these individually if you wish to apply through them.
 Each has its own application.
-If you apply for a voucher in a community where you do not live at the time of the application, the voucher must be used in that community for the first 12 months after receiving it: http://portal.hud.gov/hudportal/HUD?src=/program_offices/public_indian_housing/programs/hcv/about/fact_sheet.
+If your family member applies for a voucher in a community where they do not live at the time of the application, they may be required to use the voucher in that community for the first 12 months after receiving it: http://portal.hud.gov/hudportal/HUD?src=/program_offices/public_indian_housing/programs/hcv/about/fact_sheet.
+Unlike the Centralized Waiting List and the EOHLC regional non-profit lists, these lists are not always open.
+If your family member is interested in applying to one of these lists, call them.
+Ask two questions:

 (Please note that nothing on this website is intended as legal advice, there is no guarantee the information provided is accurate, and using the information provided does not guarantee one will receive a housing voucher.
 For a complete legal disclaimer, please click here.)